DEBORAH PERLMAN

 ARTIST STATEMENT

-My work land between the real and the imagined.
-Each piece invites you to travel through doorways, walkways, and passages, leading you on a journey to spaces filled with mystery, questions, and the unknown.
+The forms and spaces in these pieces exist somewhere between the real and the imagined.
+Each piece invites you to travel through doorways, walkways, ramps, and passages, leading you to spaces filled with mystery, questions, and the unknown.
+Traveling these paths, you may find peace, shelter, joy or wonder and gain new insights into your own perceptions.

-These pieces are visual metaphors for issues that impact me, from environmental concerns and global conflicts to the quest for inner peace.
+My works are visual metaphors for issues that impact me, from environmental concerns and global conflicts to the quest for inner peace.
+I immerse myself in this ‘almost-but-not-quite-real’ world and invite you to join me.
 Walk in and ask yourself: What is it?
 Where is it?
 What do I see and feel?
 And ultimately, do I find myself in it, or not?